-Ask learners to return to the smaller groups they worked in earlier for the stakeholder analysis.
-Give them 20 minutes to work on the two tasks listed on the slide.
-After that, ask each group to report back on their findings.

-Option: You could give groups the option of doing a short role play where one member poses as a primary advocacy target and another delivers the advocacy message directly to him/her.
-The scenario would be for the two parties to have a pre-planned bilateral meeting.

-Some key points to highlight to learners during this exercise and feedback session are:

-- Related to task 1: Make sure that learners follow the format and have a clear statement, evidence for support, and a specific request to their target audience. - Related to task 2: During the debrief, ask learners what they considered when making their decision regarding how to convey the message.
-Highlight how this can vary based on multiple factors, including the context in which they are operating, the perception of the UN by the primary target, whether their involvement is likely to increase the impact of the message, for example because they have an established relationship or know the target well.
+- Ask learners to return to the smaller groups they worked in earlier for the stakeholder analysis.
+Give them 20 minutes to work on the two tasks listed on the slide (see below).
+Then, ask each group to report back on their findings. - Option: You could give groups the option of doing a short role play where one member poses as a primary advocacy target and another delivers the advocacy message directly to him/her.
+The scenario would be for the two parties to have a pre-planned bilateral meeting. - Some key points to highlight to learners during the exercise and feedback session are: - Related to task 1: Make sure that learners follow the format and have a clear statement, supporting evidence, and a specific request for their target audience. - Related to task 2: During the debrief, ask learners what they considered when making their decision on how to convey the message.
+Highlight how this can vary based on multiple factors, including the context in which they are operating, the primary target's perception of the United Nations, or whether their involvement is likely to increase the impact of the message (for example because they have an established relationship or know the target well).
 Remind learners to make sure that the messenger is comfortable talking with the target audience and is well prepared.